 Coronavirus: gastroenterology and hepatology update

-Due to increased demand on the hospital due to the COVID-19 pandemic we are having to make significant changes to our services.
+Due to increased demand on the hospital because of the coronavirus (COVID-19) pandemic we are having to make significant changes to our services.
 Unfortunately, after clinical review, some endoscopy and outpatient appointments have been postponed or cancelled.

 If you are an existing patient who has previously been seen in our service and need advice from the clinical team, please choose the most appropriate option.